ansible/ansible/lib/ansible/modules/extras/REVIEWERS.md

 ====================
 The Ansible Extras Modules are written and maintained by the Ansible community, and are included in Extras through a community-driven approval process.

-A full view of the pull request process for Extras can be seen here: http://gregdek.org/extras_PR_process_2015_09.png

 Expectations
 =======